Shawnee: American Revolution

-When the United States declared independence from the British crown in 1776, the Shawnee were divided.
+When the United States declared independence from the British Crown in 1776, the Shawnee were divided in their response.
 They did not support the American rebel cause.
-Cornstalk led the minority who wished to remain neutral.
-The Shawnee north of the Ohio River were unhappy about the American settlement of Kentucky.
-Colin Calloway reports that most Shawnees allied with the British against the Americans, hoping to be able to expel the settlers from west of the mountains.
+Cornstalk led a minority faction that favored neutrality.
+Shawnee communities north of the Ohio River were particularly dissatisfied with American settlement in Kentucky.
+Historian Colin Calloway reports that most Shawnee ultimately allied with the British against the Americans, hoping to expel settlers from west of the Appalachian Mountains.

-War leaders such as Blackfish and Blue Jacket joined Dragging Canoe and a band of Cherokee along the lower Tennessee River and Chickamauga Creek against the colonists in that area.
-Some colonists called this group of Cherokee the Chickamauga, because they lived along that river at the time of what became known as the Cherokee–American wars, during and after the American Revolution.
-But they were never a separate tribe, as some accounts suggested.
+War leaders such as Blackfish and Blue Jacket joined forces with Dragging Canoe and a band of Cherokee along the lower Tennessee River and Chickamauga Creek in resistance to colonial expansion in that region.
+Some colonists referred to this Cherokee group as the Chickamauga, after the river along which they lived during what later became known as the Cherokee–American wars, fought during and after the American Revolution.
+However, they were not a separate tribe, as some contemporary and later accounts suggested.

-After the Revolution and during the Northwest Indian War, the Shawnee collaborated with the Miami to form a great fighting force in the Ohio Valley.
-They led a confederation of warriors of Native American tribes in an effort to expel U.S. settlers from that territory.
-After being defeated by U.S. forces at the Battle of Fallen Timbers in 1794, most of the Shawnee bands signed the Treaty of Greenville the next year.
-They were forced to cede large parts of their homeland to the new United States.
-Other Shawnee groups rejected this treaty, migrating independently to Missouri west of the Mississippi River, where they settled along Apple Creek.
-The French called their settlement Le Grand Village Sauvage.
+Following the American Revolution and during the Northwest Indian War, the Shawnee collaborated with the Miami to form a powerful military alliance in the Ohio Valley.
+Together, they led a broader confederation of Native American warriors seeking to expel U.S. settlers from the region.
+After their defeat by U.S. forces at the Battle of Fallen Timbers in 1794, most Shawnee bands signed the Treaty of Greenville the following year.
+Under the terms of the treaty, they were compelled to cede large portions of their homeland to the United States.
+Other Shawnee groups rejected the agreement and migrated independently to Missouri west of the Mississippi River, where they established settlements along Apple Creek.
+The French referred to this community as Le Grand Village Sauvage.